Subdeterminant Maximization via Nonconvex Relaxations and Anti-concentration: Regular Matroids: Proof of Theorem

 Our algorithm to find an approximate solution to~\eqref{eq:regularcaserelaxation} is as follows.
 We sample a polynomial number of points $x$ from $[0,1]^m$ uniformly and independently at random.
 Then, we output the point with the largest value of $|f(x)|$.
-We analyze the performance of this algorithm in two different regimes. \paragraph*{Large $d$:} It is not hard to derive the following formula for $f(x)$
+We analyze the performance of this algorithm in two different regimes.